demirantay/notebook/compsci/programming/c/__intro__.md

   } while (i < 10 );
   ```

-- And for the last loop that we can write in c is a "for" loop no explanation is needed best loop out there:
+- And for the last loop that we can write in c is a "for" loop no explanation is needed best loop out there (remember you can use for loops for a lot of things other than iterating.
+Even before C99 developers used for loops more than while loops in order to create infinte loops.
+However, it is not the case anymore the rule of thumb is to use for loops for iteration and while for infinte loops):
   ```c
   for (int i = 10; i > 0; i--){
     printf("foo\n");